jhthorsen/mojolicious-plugin-openapi/README.md

 ### version\_from\_class

-Can be used to overriden `/info/version` in the API specification, from the return value from the `VERSION()` method in `version_from_class`.
+Can be used to overridden `/info/version` in the API specification, from the return value from the `VERSION()` method in `version_from_class`.

 This will only have an effect if "version" is "0".